adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/introduction.md

 ##### Problems before containers
 1) Application component and services being incompatible with underlying OS.
 2) Compatibility between services, libraries and dependencies on the OS.
-3) Compatability checks had to be make during every component upgrade AKA matrix from hell.
+3) Compatibility checks had to be make during every component upgrade AKA matrix from hell.
-4) Onboarding a new developer / setting up a local instance was difficult.
+4) On-boarding a new developer / setting up a local instance was difficult.

 ##### With docker
 1) Each component can run in its own container with its own libraries and dependencies.
 2) Docker is compatible with any operating systems.
-3) Onboarding a new developer / setting up a local instance is very easy.
+3) On-boarding a new developer / setting up a local instance is very easy.

 #### Os components and responsibilities
-All operating sytems consists of two important components
+All operating systems consists of two important components
 1) OS Kernel
 2) Software

 Os kernel is responsible for interacting with underlying hardware.
 Custom software differentiates operating systems from each other. **Docker container** shares the underlying kernel of docker host.
-Docker is not meant to virualize and run different operating systems on the same hardware.
+Docker is not meant to virtualise and run different operating systems on the same hardware.
 The main purpose is to containerize and ship them.
 #### Docker vs Virtual machines

 {{< img src=/tech/k8s_for_absolute_beginners/Clipboard_2022-10-23-12-05-47.png title="Containers vs Virtual Machine" caption="https://www.udemy.com/course/learn-kubernetes/" alt="container vs Vm" width="700px" position="center" >}}